pypr/pysph/docs/source/tutorial/circular_patch.rst

 The **ParticleArray** is highly convenient, supporting methods for insertions, deletions and concatenations.
-In the `get_circular_patch` function, we use this convenience to remove a list of particles:
+In the `get_circular_patch` function, we use this convenience to remove a list of particles that fall outside a circular region:

 .. code-block:: python

     pa.remove_particles(la)

-where a list of indices is provided in the form of a **LongArray** which, as the name suggests, is an array of 64 bit integers.
+where, a list of indices is provided in the form of a **LongArray** which, as the name suggests, is an array of 64 bit integers.

 .. note::